 The steps we’ve written so far are the best ways to authenticate this item.

 The next few steps are still reliable signs of authenticity but are for non-top-versions of replicas available for this item.
 We recommend sticking to the steps we’ve explained above to make sure you’re not drawing the wrong conclusions.

 Going to the fifth way on how to legit check these shoes, we have to stay on the profile side of the shoes, but this time, we’ll just zoom a bit into the front side of the fake vs real Air Jordan 6 British Khaki Travis Scott pairs in order to look at the toe boxes.

 You can notice in this image with the real vs fake Travis Scott AJ6 pairs how the fake item’s toe box has a very deflated look when compared to the real one.

-Going more into detail, what we mean is that the fake pair’s toe box looks too thin and too little high, since it is way flatter than what it should be like.
+Going more into detail, what we mean is that the fake pair’s toe box looks too thin and too little high since it is way flatter than what it should be.